 Medicare SNPs must provide you with the same benefits as Original Medicare, but they usually offer more help and covered benefits than Original Medicare or other Medicare Advantage plans.
 This additional care includes:

 A care coordinator.
 This person will help you stay healthy and follow your doctor’s orders.
 For example, a care coordinator for a person with diabetes on a C-SNP might help you monitor your blood sugar, eat right and exercise, and schedule preventive services such as eye and foot exams.

-If you have a D-SNP, your care coordinator may help you access community resources and schedule transportation to doctor appointments, says Adria Gross, CEO and founder of MedWise Insurance Advocacy in Monroe, New York.
+If you have a D-SNP, your care coordinator may help you access community resources and schedule transportation to doctor appointments.

 Specialized care.
 Your SNP is designed to specifically serve people in your situation or with your condition.
 If you have a C-SNP, for example, for type 2 diabetes, your plan could include blood glucose and insulin management tools, vision, hearing, dental, and routine foot care—services that might not necessarily or normally be available with a non-SNP plan or Original Medicare.
 These are all features you may need to help you manage your disease.